 You are expected to attend all ‘input’ sessions and 5 teaching practice sessions.
 This is a Trinity requirement.
 If there is a very valid reason or exceptional circumstances for not attending, we will do our best to accommodate, but you should make every effort to come to all sessions.
 This is a practical course and not one that you can simply get the notes from someone else to swot up.

 There are two main entry-level TEFL qualifications you should consider: the Trinity CertTESOL and the CELTA.
-They are recognised world-wide and if you browse through UK and international EFL job adverts, you will see that nearly all will ask for one of these.
+They are recognised worldwide and if you browse through the UK and international EFL job adverts, you will see that nearly all will ask for one of these.

 There is very little difference in the content and no difference in the resulting employability after graduating.
-Both are excellent entry level courses designed to help acquire the basic skills to start teaching EFL.
-Maybe there are small differences in the emphasis put on the different areas of the course, but essentially the end result will be very similar.
+Both are excellent entry-level courses designed to help acquire the basic skills to start teaching EFL.
+Maybe there are small differences in the emphasis put on the different areas of the course, but essentially the end result will be much the same.

-there is no ‘live’ teaching practice on an online course.
+there is no ‘live’ teaching practice on those online courses; there is on ours.

 It is not really something to worry about.
 The skills you learn on the course are teaching skills and they will give you what is necessary to teach.
-The different areas mean you need to acquire new knowledge and maybe adjust the teaching skills, but that will come with experience.
-For now, all you need to understand is that EFL = English as a Foreign Language and TEFL = Teaching English as a Foreign Language. which simply put is the English teaching we do when a student comes to the UK from another country and goes home after the course.
-ESOL = English as a Second Language and refers to English teaching done with students that come from another country/culture but live in the UK.
-So TESOL = Teaching ESOL.
+The different areas mean you will need to adjust the teaching methods and content to suit.
+For now, all you need to understand is that:

 We will also give you advice on where to look and tips on what to watch out for when looking at jobs.

-We offer fast track applications to our trainees/graduates for teaching positions in the Ardmore Summer Schools in July & August, and have a bank of teachers to contact when there are opportunities at other times of year.
+We offer fast-track applications to our trainees/graduates for teaching positions in the Ardmore Summer Schools in July & August and have a bank of teachers to contact when there are opportunities at other times of the year.